 Meat remained available in restaurants but with much of it purchased on the Black Market would be charged accordingly which meant that the rich could continue to dine lavishly whilst others had to make do causing such resentment that in 1942 the Government imposed a maximum price on meals served in restaurants of 5/.

-Food is the most famous example of wartime rationing but it touched every aspect of British consumer and commercial life with soap, coal, cloth, cigarettes, and even wood for furniture all subject to restriction.
+Food is the most famous example of wartime rationing but it touched every aspect of British consumer and commercial life –soap, coal, cloth, cigarettes, and wood for furniture amongst many others.

 Petrol had been denied to those not in business or working directly for the war effort since September 1939.

 Scarcity of goods in any circumstances invariably creates in its wake a flourishing Black Market and this was no different during the war when ration books were regularly bought and sold (particularly those of people who had recently passed away) along with ones stolen from depots and distribution centres.

 Everyone knew their local Spiv, as he was known, and though they were widely despised they were rarely short of business.

 In rural areas the cases of illegal fishing and poaching increased considerably whilst in the towns and cities not only did the pigeon population decrease but so did that of cats and dogs.

 But rationing also brought people together in a way that mere propaganda never could as women, it was invariably women, whether dressed in furs or dungarees could be seen in the same queues ration books in hand in a shared experience which minus the element of danger was not dissimilar to the Blitz, though few were so naive as to be unaware that what was desired could be bought by those who could afford it.